hernantz/blog/content/one-configpy-to-config-all.md

 If we want to use this configuration during development we need to define this env var all the time.
 We can’t define this setting in a configuration file that will be used if `DEBUG` envvar is not defined.

-We also face another issue.
-If we need to configure an application and also some specific processes of that application, we don't have a hierarchical way of defining system-wide vs process-specific settings.
-This would force us to give every process a full copy of all global + overwritten settings.

 Well designed applications allow different ways to be configured.
 A proper settings-discoverability chain goes as follows: